 The NIST cyber security framework was designed primarily for US government agencies and companies.
 Its primary purpose was to strengthen the agencies’ critical infrastructures.
 Regardless of why US regulators created the framework, it has proven efficient in helping organisations protect themselves from external and internal attacks.
 The framework is also applicable to UK companies.
 Many businesses have gone on to integrate it into their security systems.

 Cyber threat actors pose an overarching threat to your organisation’s assets.
 In that regard, any organisation must be well-prepared with people, processes and technology controls that will detect and help remediate risks related to security weaknesses before threat actors do.

 The fundamental purpose of a network security architecture is to be an organisation’s armour against cyber threats.
 Security structures should ensure the protection of all components of its IT infrastructure.

 An effective network security architecture should have the following characteristics;

 - Constantly find and close blind spots.

 Ensure that risk of cyber-attacks is reduced by determining all the elements in your estate.
-Continuous attack surface management and reduction of risks by carrying out exercises such as penetration testing, security design reviews and managed services scans.
-This will ensure you have no blind spots in your network: the fewer the blind spots, the minimal amount of attack surface exposure to the internet.
+Continuous attack surface management and reduction of risks by carrying out exercises such as penetration testing, security design reviews or code hardening such as PHP security improvements and managed services scans.
+This will ensure you have no blind spots in your network: the fewer the blind spots, the minimal amount of attack surface exposure to the Internet.